cloud-elements/sample-app-ui/README.md

 ## Overview

-Boilerplate code for a bare bones React frontend that can be used to build UI demos on the Cloud Elements APIs
+Boilerplate code for a bare bones React frontend that can be used to build UI demos and examples on the Cloud Elements APIs.
+Keep in mind that Cloud Elements is a server-side API library, production applications should not store keys or make API calls directly from client-side code.
+This project is meerly a source of sample code intended as a tool for gaining familiarity with the Cloud Elements APIs in a user-facing example.

 > The goal for this code base is to be as beginner friendly as possible.
 The app has a crude routing implementation and does not utilize any 3rd party state management tools.
 In addition, it does not include a connected backend, it utilizes browser based local storage for occasions where a backend database would be useful.
 If you're interested in a version of this app that contains additional functionality, please file an [issue](https://github.com/cloud-elements/saas-demo-boilerplate-ui/issues/new).